 Please describe the rationale for this change including the benefits for clients and advisers?

-This was carried out to make the Nucleus platform more scalable and developments easier to implement, which has been evidenced by our propositional developments in 2019.
+This was carried out to make the Nucleus platform more scalable and developments easier to implement.

 What disruption do you expect as a result of this re-platforming exercise?